This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not combine cough and cold medicines together or with pain medicine.
 Different cold medicines may contain the same ingredient.
 For example, cold medicines may contain acetaminophen.
 When you take more than one type of medicine, you may take too much of the same ingredient.

 - Do not combine cough and cold medicines with prescription medicines unless your healthcare provider says it is okay.
 When you take these medicines together they may not work correctly.
 It may also increase your child's risk for side effects.

 - Do not drink alcohol while you are taking cold medicines that make your drowsy.
 Alcohol can make the drowsiness worse.

 What do I need to know about OTC cough and cold medicine overdose?

-What should I do if I think my child or I took too much OTC cough and cold medicine?
+What should I do if I think I took too much OTC cough and cold medicine?

 Call the Poison Control Center at 1-800-222-1222 immediately.